 Skip to main content

 This guide walks you through an on-prem install of Definite on Google Cloud.
 You’ll provision the infrastructure with gcloud, install the platform with the definite CLI, and tear it down cleanly when you’re done.
+Unlike AWS, this is currently a scripted/manual provisioning path rather than a packaged Terraform module.
+By default, the install uses Definite-brokered DNS and TLS.
+Definite provides a URL like https://<slug>.onprem.definite.app during setup, so you do not need to configure Cloud DNS or any other customer DNS before the first successful install.
 End to end: about 30 to 40 minutes, most of which is GKE and Cloud SQL spinning up.

 Unlike the AWS guide, GCP does not yet ship a Terraform module.
 The steps below use gcloud directly.
-A GCP Terraform module (matching the AWS module pattern in deploy/terraform/aws) is on the roadmap.
+A GCP Terraform module (matching the AWS Terraform module) is on the roadmap.
 If you’d prefer to wait or want early access, contact hello@definite.app.

 What gets created